 Penalty clauses in individual employment agreements are not admissible

-On May 20, 2019, the High Court of Cassation and Justice of Romania issued a preliminary ruling on a legal issue approached unevenly in decisions issued by the labour courts to date.
+On 20 May 2019, the High Court of Cassation and Justice of Romania issued a preliminary ruling on a legal issue approached unevenly in the decisions issued to date by the labour courts.

-Thus, according to an official release published on the website of the High Court of Cassation and Justice (the Supreme Court), the possibility of introducing a penalty clause in individual employment agreements has been definitively settled and the Supreme Court ruled that such penalty clauses are not admissible in employment relations.
+According to an official release published on the website of the High Court of Cassation and Justice (the Supreme Court), the possibility of introducing a penalty clause in individual employment agreements has been definitively settled.
+The Supreme Court has ruled that such penalty clauses are not permissible in employment agreements.

-The decision was issued given that previous court decisions have not been uniform: there are courts that consider such penalty clauses valid and courts that do not.
-The Supreme Court has ruled that the insertion of a penalty clause, in an individual employment agreement or an addendum, is prohibited.
-Where the penalty clause it is to assess the damage caused to the employer by the employee in default and in connection with the employee's work, it is prohibited, and the clause is null and void.
+The decision was issued because previous lower court decisions have not been uniform.
+Some courts consider such penalty clauses valid and other courts do not.
+The Supreme Court has, therefore, ruled that the insertion of a penalty clause, either in an individual employment agreement or an addendum, is prohibited where the penalty clause’s purpose is to assess the damage caused to the employer by the employee in default and in connection with the employee's work, and any such clause will be null and void.

-The core reasoning for a penalty clause being regarded as valid by some courts was where for example, if the damage in question, economic or physical has been clearly outlined within the individual employment agreement or addendum.
-For example, some courts considered a penalty clause valid when the employer invoked it, following a predetermined amount and agreement within an addendum, when an employee failed to turn up for work several times, without reason.
-The court in such a matter held the penalty clause valid.
+The core reasoning of other courts for a penalty clause being valid was where, for example, the damage in question, whether economic or physical, had been clearly outlined in the individual employment agreement or addendum.
+For example, one court considered a penalty clause valid when the employer invoked it, following a predetermined amount and agreement within an addendum, when an employee failed to turn up for work several times, without reason.

-Since there is now no possibility for employers to put pressure on employees with penalty clauses, most frequent met in practice in the case of confidentiality covenants, non-compete covenants or other important obligations for protecting employers, there will now be a need to find other ways to make employees aware of the importance and consequences of certain core duties.
-These may be for example including in employment contracts clauses setting out the possibility of criminal liability or other type of clauses, depending on a case by case basis.
+Since there is now no possibility for employers to put pressure on employees with penalty clauses, most frequently met in practice by the use of confidentiality covenants, non-compete covenants or other important obligations for protecting employers, there will now be a need to find other ways to make employees aware of the importance and consequences of certain core duties.
+These may be, for example, including in employment contracts clauses setting out the possibility of criminal liability.

 The decision of the High Court of Cassation and Justice is to be published in the Official Gazette with all the reasoning for it and will be binding from the date of publication.